alsash110/comm-2216-obs/docs/scenessources.md

 ---

 # [](#header-1) Choosing Scenes and Sources
-### Table of contents
-{: .no_toc .text-delta }
-* TOC
-{:toc}
----

 ## [](#header-2)What Are Scenes and Sources?
 A **source** is an input from which the recording will take place.
 OBS allows users to have many different sources of input such as a browser window, a web camera, the whole screen capture and so on.

 A **scene** is the preset of sources and their positioning.
 Switching between scenes allows the user to make different layouts of screen inputs in a single video.

+### Table of contents
+{: .no_toc .text-delta }
+* TOC
+{:toc}

 ---
 ## [](#header-2)How to Create a New Scene
 1. Find **SCENES** and **SOURCES** tab in the bottom left corner of the main screen.
 >![sourcebox](https://github.com/alsash110/comm-2216-obs/blob/gh-pages/assets/images/scenes_sourcebox.JPG?raw=true "source box"){: .d-inline-block	}

 2. A scene is created for you by default.
-Right click on a scene to **Rename** it, or move on to next step.
+Right click on a scene to *Rename* it, or move on to next step.
 >![rename](https://github.com/alsash110/comm-2216-obs/blob/gh-pages/assets/images/scenes_renamesource.JPG?raw=true "rename")

 3. To add another scene click on the **‘+’** sign of the **SCENES** tab.
 >![createscene](https://github.com/alsash110/comm-2216-obs/blob/gh-pages/assets/images/scenes_createscene.JPG?raw=true "createScene")

-4. Enter the name of the new scene in the  popped up menu
+4. Enter the name of the new scene in the popped up menu, then press *OK*.
 >![namescene](https://github.com/alsash110/comm-2216-obs/blob/gh-pages/assets/images/scenes_namescene.JPG?raw=true "nameScene")

 Now you've created your first scene!
 The next step is to select which sources you'll be capturing for your stream/recording.